xeviknal/aidl-2021-wo-rl/README.md

 # Reinforcement Learning and Car Racing

-Reinforcement Learning (RL) is a *computational approach to goal-directed learning form interaction that does not rely on expert supervision* [(quote)](https://mitpress.mit.edu/books/reinforcement-learning-second-edition).
+Reinforcement Learning (RL) is a *computational approach to goal-directed learning from interaction that does not rely on expert supervision* [(quote)](https://mitpress.mit.edu/books/reinforcement-learning-second-edition).
 In other words, it's the branch of Machine Learning that tries to achieve a task by using an active agent that reads data from the environment and a "teacher" that gives an extrinsic reward to the model in order to teach it when it's doing well.
 The agent gets a ***state*** from the environment and performs an ***action*** on the environment, which is then either rewarded, punished or ignored; then the agent gets a new state and the cycle repeats.

 ![RL basic diagram](/readme_media/RL.jpg)